freeCodeCamp/guide/src/pages/articles/certificates/nest-many-elements-within-a-single-div-element/index.md

 ---
-title: Nest Many Elements Within A Single Div Element
+title: Nest Many Elements Within a Single Div Element
 ---
 The `div` element, also known as a division element, is a general purpose container for other elements.